dennis6p/adaptive-cards-py/README.md

 A thin python wrapper for creating [**Adaptive Cards**](https://adaptivecards.io/) easily on code level.
 See here for the official and [**binding scheme**](https://adaptivecards.io/explorer/).

+**Please note:** This library is still in progress on not yet ready for real world usage.
+The code as well as the documentation are missing substantial parts.
+They are planned to be added soon.

 ## About